spheredev/neosphere/INSTALL.md

 miniSphere Installation Instructions
 ====================================

-miniSphere compiles on all three major platforms (Windows, Linux, and OS X).
+miniSphere compiles on all three major platforms (Windows, Linux, and macOS).
-This file contains instructions for how to compile and install the engine on each platform.
+This file contains instructions for how to compile and install the engine for Windows and Linux; macOS is more complicated and you will probably have to set up your own build harness.

 Windows
 -------